ArtSabintsev/Magic/README.md

 If you're like me, you miss seeing the filename, method name, and/or line number in your `println()` statements in your Swift projects.

-Fear not, `PrintlnMagic` is here to bring you back to the goold old days of `DLog`.
+Fear not, `PrintlnMagic` is here to bring you back to the good old days of `DLog`.

 ### Changelog (v1.0.0)
 - Initial release